litoj/reform.nvim/formatter/test/lua_vimdoc.in.md

  - hl_group: highlight group used for the text range.
 This and below the latter of which can be obtained using `nvim_get_hl_id_by_name()`.
+   - callback (function|string) optional: Lua function (or Vimscript function name, if

      priority last).
  - hl_eol : when true, for a multiline highlight covering the cursorline highlight).
+      - normal text
  - virt_text_pos : position of virtual text.
 Possible values:
    - "eol": right after eol character (default).
  - virt_text_hide : hide the virtual text when the background scrolling with 'nowrap' (or 'smoothscroll').
                     Currently only affects "overlay" virt_text.
+ - virt_text_repeat_linebreak:
- - virt_text_repeat_linebreak: repeat the virtual text on wrapped lines.
+                               wrapped lines.
  - hl_mode : control how highlights are combined with the virt_text highlights, but might affect `hl_group`